wire report

 What happened

-According to The Guardian’s source item, MC Escher review – hallucinatory insights from the master of the mind-bending staircase, Somerset House, London Escher’s paradoxical geometries and impossible gravities may baffle the mind – yet even his wildest works were never just fanciful, as this fun and gripping show makes clear We think we know the world of Maurits Cornelis Escher with its mind-bending staircases and buildings that impossibly twist upon themselves.
+According to The Guardian’s report, MC Escher review – hallucinatory insights from the master of the mind-bending staircase, Somerset House, London Escher’s paradoxical geometries and impossible gravities may baffle the mind – yet even his wildest works were never just fanciful, as this fun and gripping show makes clear We think we know the world of Maurits Cornelis Escher with its mind-bending staircases and buildings that impossibly twist upon themselves.
 Yet a shocking glimpse of reality intrudes in Somerset House’s gripping journey through his metaverse.
 In 1945, Escher designed a diploma for students at a temporary academy in Eindhoven, recently liberated from Nazi rule.
 Behind a wise old owl in the foreground, twisting columns of black smoke rise from a riverside town, their evil sinuousness reflected in the water.
 The message of this depiction of war is not only that Escher was a civilised individual surviving a brutal age but also that his visual delights were never just fanciful.
 Even his wildest spec

 Context

 The development sits in VINI’s Technology file for readers following technology, science, product policy, markets, infrastructure, and the public consequences of innovation.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-06-04T15:56:35+00:00.
+The report is dated 2026-06-04T15:56:35+00:00.

 What to watch